 Failures:

-The question regarding enrolling for MyHealtheVet is not displayed on the Patient’s record during pre-registration if the criteria are met.
+The question regarding enrolling for My HealtheVet is not displayed on the Patient’s record during pre-registration if the criteria are met.

 The VistA user does not have to select a response to the question from the provided list.